 Kaja Kurczewska, Translation

-I have been living in Switzerland for three years now and ever since my arrival in 2013 I have been searching for a position which would allow me to develop both professionally and spiritually.
+Ever since my arrival in Switzerland in 2013 I have been searching for a position which would allow me to develop both professionally and spiritually.
 With the voluntary engagement for ROKPA, I have found exactly that.
 It makes me really happy to be able to use my skills as a translator for the greater good and to help people in need.
 It is also great to be a part of this fantastic team of people - they have made me feel very welcome.

 Henriette Levy, Donor Relations